Saudi Arabia says it has executed 81 people in a single day

 Saudi Arabia has executed 81 people in the largest mass execution by the kingdom in modern history.

-The 81 people put to death were convicted of a variety of crimes, including killings and belonging to militant groups.
+The 81 people put to death were convicted of a variety of crimes, including murder and belonging to militant groups.

 The state-run Saudi Press Agency announced the executions, saying they included people "convicted of various crimes, including the murdering of innocent men, women and children".